+Many degree programs offer a variety of embedded options/concentrations.
+Students may declare multiple options/concentrations for a single degree program, but only if the options have been approved to be offered under the parent degree-major program.
 All components of a student's curriculum, including multiple majors and/or minors, will be noted on the student's transcript while in-progress.
-Students should contact their college Student Academic Services office for information on adding or removing additional majors or minors from their curriculum.
+Students should contact their college Student Academic Services office for information on adding or removing additional components to/from their curriculum.

 Discussion/Approval Record